lee2sman/nosebook/_posts/2022-08-05-throwing-linux-on-laptops.md

 I downloaded the iso, wrote it to usb with dd, plugged it into the laptop and restarted.
 In a minute it was up and running.
 I double clicked the installer and about 10 minutes later I was up and running.
 I had never used Lubuntu before, which comes with Openbox as its window manager, which I don't think I've used before.
 But it was obvious what to do: Open the menu in the bottom left.
 I found the menu categories and built-in basic apps pretty usable.
 I found the qt-terminal, sudo apt updated and sudo apt upgraded, quickly downloaded some basic programs (neovim, curl, w3m, tldr, kate, kitty, amfora, can't remember what else) and some basic art/music programs (krita, audacity, puredata, rhythmbox, love2d).

 For a 13 year old laptop, the thing is fast.
 Installing with aptitude is almost as quick as my much more modern laptop.
 This old clunky computer practically flies.
 Because I've used Ubuntu so long I didn't feel like I needed to learn anything.
 I have two complaints so far that I haven't solved: it's not obvious to me how to pin programs to the built-in taskbar.
-And I Can't seem to get the keyboard keys for special characters to match up with the character printed on the key.
-My guess is because I use english and this is a european keyboard, but when I tried to switch to danish I still had an issue.
-It's not an issue for me (i write in Dvorak anyway), but I can tell it's confusing to the other artists here that I am showing Linux too.
-One person used it in a web workshop I taught and was a little confused looking for forward slash, brackets and the like.
+And I can't seem to get the keyboard keys for special characters on the Danish keyboard to perfectly match the US keyboard set, but it's close enough.
 But those are the only issues I've had so far.
 Sound works great.
 The audio interface I plugged in seemed to work fine.
+I recorded an [album of field recordings](https://leetusman.com/everyday/250/) using a handheld memo voice recorder, then mixed on the computer.
 And everything looks pretty nice.
+I'd recommend a similar setup in a heartbeat!

-Would recommend!
+<iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/1325760724&color=%23343c44&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"><a href="https://soundcloud.com/various-bots" title="various bots" target="_blank" style="color: #cccccc; text-decoration: none;">various bots</a> · <a href="https://soundcloud.com/various-bots/radio-free-aarhus" title="Radio - Free - Aarhus" target="_blank" style="color: #cccccc; text-decoration: none;">Radio - Free - Aarhus</a></div>

 [Lubuntu official site](https://lubuntu.me/)
 [Lubuntu on Wikipedia](https://en.wikipedia.org/wiki/Lubuntu)